WHS College & Career Center News

 Many local businesses are in need student workers.
 We post job opportunities as a benefit to employers and students.
 These job postings can be found in the 10th, 11th, and 12th Grade Google Classrooms and on the College & Career Center webpage.

 The following is a current list of Wilsonville businesses who are currently hiring.
 Students who need assistance or have questions should stop by the College & Career Center

 The Human Bean

 Brookdale Senior Living

 Got a student who wants or needs to do some career exploration ideas?
 We've got some suggestions!

 - Click on the Careers tab to find information about thousands of careers

-- Click on About Me to work on some self-assessments that will help with exploration
+- Click on Self-Discovery tab to work on some self-assessments that will help with exploration

 2. Check out these great career exploration websites and tools: